ManfredTremmel/gwt-bean-validators/README.md

 </ui:UiBinder>
 ```

+Alternate, you can use widgets which include error handling by implementing the HasEditorErrors interface.
+All the widgets from [gwt-mt-widgets](https://github.com/ManfredTremmel/gwt-mt-widgets) containing support for error handling by using HTML5 methods.
 I've added a little [example application on GitHub](https://github.com/ManfredTremmel/gwt-bean-validators-example), where you can see, how to use bean validation on client and server side, based on gwt/gwtp and spring with REST webservices.
 The concepts of the application are documented on the [wiki page](https://github.com/ManfredTremmel/gwt-bean-validators-example/wiki).